 Prerequisites: Completion of or concurrent enrollment in one course in the discipline.
-Class Hours: 3 to 33 work experience hours as arranged

 Provides on-the-job learning to enhance coursework under the direct supervision of faculty and industry supervisors.
 Both supervisors provide feedback and written evaluations.
 Some meetings and workshops may be required as part of the course.
-To take this course, contact the Internship Office: Call (805) 378-1536.
-May be taken four (4) times for credit.
+To take this course, contact the Career/Transfer Center, (805) 378-1536.
+May be taken for a total of four (4) times for credit.
 (Same course as WEXP M20.)
 Applies to Associate Degree.
 Transfer credit: CSU

-MM M90 - 3 Units Interactive Portfolio
+MM M90 -- 3 Units Interactive Portfolio

-Prerequisite: Course(s) MM M10 or GR M23, and MM M20

-Recommended Preparation: Minimum of five design, photography, fine arts, or new media projects for portfolio development.
+Prerequisite: Course(s) MM M10 or GR M23, and MM M20 Recommended Prep: Minimum of five design, photography, fine arts, or new media projects for portfolio development.

 Develop and present a professional multimedia portfolio.
 Emphasis is on appropriate selection of work, concept improvement and methods of presentation.
 Using Flash, Dreamweaver, Cinema 4D and After Effects, students will create an interactive portfolio integrating video, photo-quality images, audio, animation, 3D models, text and Macromedia Flash content for CD, DVD, or the web delivery.
 (Previously MM M06.)
-May be taken two (2) times for credit.
+May be taken for a total of two (2) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU